Weil0ng/CS270/README.md

     In addition to these syste calls, "quit" allows you to exit the program;
     "stats" is a debugging function that will show you the state of the FS after makefs or any command.

+==== How to run on FUSE ====

+1. Build the fuse target.
+2. Make a directory that will be the root directory.
+3. Run InitFS (the disk device path must be defined in Globals.h).
+4. Run fuseDaemon -s ROOT_DIR_PATH
+5. Enjoy!